Science Inspired Baby Names – from Venus to Neon

 Interestingly, most of the astronomy-related names that we found were female names, with only one being exclusively male.

 We also researched names such as Neptune, Mars, Solar, and Earth to name a few, but we found that there were no babies with these names as of yet.
-In the future, we hope to see more babies named after planets, after all, they really are your world!
+In the future, we hope to see more babies named after planets.
+After all, they really are your world!

 Next, we investigated the baby names inspired by chemistry.
 For those who are slightly nerdier, this could be a very unique source of inspiration.
-Unsurprisingly, there were far fewer names inspired by chemistry in comparison to the names related to astronomy, making it a great source for stand-out names.

 In the future, we hope to see more little girls running around with chemistry-inspired names, like Maggie, short for Magnesium.
 It’s certainly one way to make your child stand out from the get-go!

+It’s safe to say that Neon hasn’t quite caught on, as only 13 boys have received the name since 1996.
+The name has appeared sporadically in the 24 years between 1996 and 2020.
 Whilst there seems to be a trend towards more experimental names recently, it seems Neon has yet to reach its full potential.

 We also researched statistics for names such as Argon, Cobalt, and Nickel but were unable to find any record of babies with these names.
 The thought of new parents proudly introducing little baby Argon doesn’t really inspire that new-baby squeal, so it’s easy to see why these names might be lacking at the moment!